ngambip/Grants_Financial_Analysis/README.md

 ## Introduction

 This project aims to analyze the financial records of grant funds to assess their utilization and ensure transparency.
-By analyzing income sources and classifying expenses into categories (Project Activity, Administration, Salaries), we will highlight the major areas of spending, helping to inform future budgeting decisions.
+By analyzing income sources and classifying expenses into categories (Project Activity, Administration, Salaries), we will highlight the major areas of spending, helping to inform future budgeting decisions.We expect the Dasboard for answer the following Questions.

+## Key Questions Addressed by the Dashboard

+The dashboard provides insights into the nonprofit's grant fund allocation and utilization by answering the following critical questions:

+1. **What are the largest areas of expenditure?**
+   - The dashboard will classify and break down all expenses, helping to identify which categories (e.g.,       salaries, project activities, administrative costs) consume the highest percentage of funds.

+2. **How effectively are funds being allocated to core activities?**
+   - By comparing spending on project activities versus overhead costs (such as salaries and                   administrative expenses), the dashboard will reveal whether funds are being utilized in alignment         with the nonprofit’s mission.

+3. **Are funds being received on a regular basis as planned?**
+   - The dashboard will visualize the timing of fund receipts throughout the year, identifying any             discrepancies or irregularities in the planned quarterly disbursements.

+4. **What are the trends in income and expenditures over time?**
+   - The dashboard will display month-to-month trends for both income and expenses, providing insights          into cash flow and revealing any periods of financial strain or surplus.

+5. **Which areas of spending require further investigation or adjustment?**
+   - Based on the data, the dashboard will highlight areas where spending is disproportionately high or       low compared to expected allocations, indicating where adjustments or further investigation may be         needed to optimize fund usage.

 ---